Get,

 Take Away Message:

 Mushrooms are quite versatile and they can be enjoyed either raw or cooked depending on their variety.
 Every variety of mushrooms has a rich antioxidant profile, excellent vegetarian source of Vitamin D, and also contains protein and fibre.
 Regular consumption of mushrooms can help lower cholesterol, aids weight loss, might protect against cancers, and helps with healthy skin ageing.
-Avoid ”wild – mushrooms” as they might be toxic, but go for firm, dry and white-coloured mushrooms instead.
-Try replacing high in calories ingredients like maida, or butter with mushrooms and enjoy the same creaminess but with lesser calories.
+Avoid ”wild – mushrooms” as they might be toxic, but go for firm, dry and white-colored mushrooms instead.
+Try replacing high-calorie ingredients like maida, or butter with mushrooms and enjoy the same creaminess but with lesser calories.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.